Eligibility Criteria for Applicants

 Part of Harrington Discovery Institute’s mission is to build a broad connected community of physician-scientist-innovators.
 Harrington Discovery Institute will hold an annual symposium that awardees are required to attend.

-The Symposium, held in late spring in Cleveland, Ohio, will bring together drug development experts, national disease foundation leadership, international leaders in medicine and Harrington Scholars.
+The Harrington Scientific Symposium, held in late spring in Cleveland, Ohio, will bring together drug development experts, national disease foundation leadership, international leaders in medicine and Harrington Scholars.
 Awardees are expected to present their project and findings-to-date.
-A stipend for travel and lodging will be provided by Harrington Discovery Institute, subject to the terms of the Grant Agreement.
+A stipend for travel and lodging will be provided by Harrington Discovery Institute, subject to the terms of the Award Agreement.

 Harrington Discovery Institute will provide up to 12 new Harrington Scholar-Innovator Awards each year.
 The award includes:

-- Project management support through our Innovation Support Center.
+- Pharmaceutical industry drug development expertise and project management support through our Innovation Support Center

 The Harrington Discovery Institute and its Innovation Support Center team will work closely with the awardee and their affiliated institution to maximize the clinical and commercial potential of selected projects.